-- 3. Which, if any, of the scholarly publications or works do you consider to be outstanding? - 4.
-How would you estimate [Candidate Name's] standing in relation to others in [his/her] peer group who are working in the same field? - 5.
-How would you evaluate [Candidate Name's] service contributions to the discipline; that is, <his/her> work on professional committees, as a reviewer of proposals or papers, as an editor, or similar activities? - 6.
-Might [his/her] work meet the requirements for someone being considered for promotion and, if applicable, tenure at your institution?
+- 4. How would you estimate the candidate's standing in relation to others in the candidate's peer group who are working in the same field? - 5.
+How would you evaluate the candidate's service contributions to the discipline; that is, the candidate's work on professional committees, as a reviewer of proposals or papers, as an editor, or similar activities? - 6.
+With respect to research and scholarly productivity, would the candidate's work meet the requirements for someone being considered for promotion and, if applicable, tenure at your institution?
+If not, why?

-[The following paragraph (word-for-word) must be included in ALL letters soliciting an evaluation of the candidate.
+[The following paragraph (word-for-word) must be included in ALL letters soliciting an evaluation of the candidate.]

 Questions sometimes arise about the confidentiality of external review letters, and we do want to advise you that your letter will be reviewed by senior faculty at the University of Michigan.
-Because the University is a public institution, legal considerations limit our ability to assure confidentiality but it is our practice not to release external review letters unless required to do so by law.
+Because the university is a public institution, legal considerations limit our ability to assure confidentiality, but it is our practice not to release external review letters unless required to do so by law.